eriknyquist/nedry/README.rst

 * Looking something up on wikipedia (or providing a summary of a random wikipedia article)
 * Interactive trivia questions (via opentdb.com)

+To get started right away, see the :ref:`Quick Start section <quick-start>`.

 .. contents:: **Table of Contents**

 Limitations